If you’re going to visit Regensburg, try for the Ides of May.

-Two weekends ago the Reinheitsgebot turned 500 years old.1 Whether that law is still a good thing, or is worth respecting for its age (versus similar, older laws), is kinda irrelevant, if the weather’s getting nicer and you’re looking for an excuse to party.
+Two weekends ago the Reinheitsgebot turned 500 years old. ((At least, the Bavarian version of that law did.
+Wikipedia knows more.))
+Whether that law is still a good thing, or is worth respecting for its age (versus similar, older laws), is kinda irrelevant, if the weather’s getting nicer and you’re looking for an excuse to party.
 So, lots of areas of Germany did, including Regensburg.
 Continue reading Some Bierfests, Ascension, and not really a Bridge Update

 I’d been away from Regensburg on business to Iași the last part of April.
 I was keen to see what progress had been made in my absence.
 So we went out for a stroll.
 Continue reading Bridge and Biergarten Update, May 2014

 The weather’s been nice enough for beer garden visits for months now, but I tend to think of the kick-off of the Maidult (Regensburg’s Spring Festival) as the true opening of the season.
 Yesterday, pleased to be able to get out of work at a reasonable time, I zipped home on my bike, changed my clothes, and we headed out into the street to watch the parade of local clubs marching onto our island toward the Dultplatz.
 Then it was just a few steps further over to the Spitalgarten for dinner.

 I’m not sure what the deal with the Zombie Bride & Groom was, or what their association with Regensburg’s Youth Wind Ensemble was.
 Continue reading Let the Beer Gardening begin